Channel apps

 Caution

 Be careful about making validation changes with new versions of your app.
-Updates to your forms MUST be compatible with older campaigns to ensure a smooth user experience.
-Additionally, form validation added to a newer version may not be enforced on a campaign that was set live with a previous version of your app.
+Updates to your forms must be compatible with older campaigns to ensure a smooth user experience.
+Additionally, you may not enforce form validation added to a newer version of your app on a campaign that was set live with a previous version of your app.
 You are responsible for migrating the form data at runtime.

 Runtime validation